1046prt/Text_classifier/README.md

    - Evaluated the model using precision, recall, and F1-score.

 7. **Prediction**
-   - Tested the model with a custom message like `"Free entry in 2"` to predict whether it’s spam or not.
+   - Tested the model with a custom message like `Congratulations!
+You've won a $1000 Walmart gift card.
+Click here to claim now.` to predict whether it’s spam or not.

 ---
 # output:
 Precision: 1.0 / Recall: 0.865 / F1-Score: 0.927
-Prediction for "Congratulations!
+Prediction for Congratulations!
 You've won a $1000 Walmart gift card.
-Click here to claim now.": spam
+Click here to claim now. : spam

 ## How to Run